 CPA Evolution FAQs

-What changed from the legacy CPA Exam?
+What changed from the previous CPA Exam model?

 In addition to the exam realignment, written communication questions and most of the authoritative guidance resources in the simulations are no longer accessible in the new exam format.
-Some of the content in the old exam was realigned, and some (like BEC) was sprinkled throughout CPA Evolution exam parts.
+Some of the content in the old exam was realigned, and some (like BEC) was sprinkled throughout CPA exam exam parts.
 Technology, digital acumen and data analytics are also now a core component across all six sections.
 For more information, read our blog about changes to exam content and experience.

 What is the format of CPA Evolution?